Sponsored by Tourism Oita

 Getting to Saiki

-You have to take the H73 bus to Ootemae (大手前バ ス乗り場) from a bus stop right in front of Saiki Station.
+You’ll need to take the H73 bus bound for Ootemae (大手前バ ス乗り場), which picks up at a bus stop directly in front of Saiki Station.
+The bus costs 140 yen.

 From there, you will arrive at the destination shortly.